sleepdiary/dashboard/README.md

 ## License

-Sleep Diary Dashboard, Copyright © 2021 Sleepdiary Developers <sleepdiary@pileofstuff.org>
+Sleep Diary Dashboard, Copyright © 2021 [Sleepdiary Developers](mailto:sleepdiary@pileofstuff.org)

 Sleep Diary Dashboard comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 For details, see [the license statement](LICENSE).